mistermicheels/learning-notes/architecture-design/Inversion-of-control.md

 Benefits:

 -   Decoupling between "how" and "when" parts
-    -   The less they need to know about each other, the easier it is to replace/adjust one of them without breaking the other
+    -   The less they need to know about each other, the easier it is to replace/adjust one without breaking the other
 -   More focused classes/modules

 ## Implementation